-As a student at the Institute of Child Development (ICD), you’ll be part of a community dedicated to helping students develop professionally and academically.
+As a student at the Institute of Child Development (ICD), you’ll be part of a community that's committed to helping you advance your career, both academically and professionally.
 Our student services team is here to holistically support you as you navigate your program, develop your interests, and explore everything the University of Minnesota (UMN) has to offer.
-Our field-leading faculty will guide, challenge, and inspire you to discover what’s next.
+Our field-leading faculty will guide you and encourage you to discover what’s next.

 While academics are a big part of life as a student, we recognize that choosing a field of study is like choosing your home for the next several years.
 We take that seriously.
 We strive to make ICD a welcoming place, where all of our students not only have the opportunity to grow as scholars, but also to form lifelong friendships and to have fun while they learn.